p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Dashboard/How-to-Navigate-Kalp-Studio-Platform-as-a-New-User.md

 ### **Navigation Menu**

-On the left side of the screen, you will find the primary navigation menu, which includes the following options:
+On the left side of the screen, you will find the primary navigation menu, as highlighted in the screenshot below.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/7.png)